William West Harvey

-William West Harvey (November 21, 1869 – September 27, 1958) was a member of the Kansas House of Representatives and an associate justice of the Kansas Supreme Court from January 8, 1923 to January 8, 1945, and chief justice from January 8, 1945 to March 1, 1956.
+William West Harvey (November 21, 1869 – September 27, 1958) was a member of the Kansas House of Representatives and a justice of the Kansas Supreme Court from January 8, 1923, to January 8, 1945, and chief justice from January 8, 1945, to March 1, 1956.

-In 1906 he set up his own practice in Ashland, Kansas and in the same year became the Clark County attorney for one term.
+In 1906 he set up his own practice in Ashland, Kansas, and in the same year became the Clark County attorney for one term.

 He then went on to be the representative for Clark County starting in 1917 for three terms, including being elected speaker of the house in his third term.
-June 17, 1921 he was made Assistant Attorney General, he was the third member of his family to hold the position.
+June 17, 1921, he was made Assistant Attorney General, he was the third member of his family to hold the position.

 Harvey stood for the supreme court in 1922 against the incumbent Judson S. West who had already served two terms.
 Harvey won the number 2 position with 38% of the vote, just beating West who gained 37% of the vote.

 In 1939 the retirement of Justice William Easton Hutchinson caused a shuffle of the court with only Justice Harvey and Chief Justice John Shaw Dawson keeping their places.

 He then became the Chief Justice in 1945 filling the position vacated by the retirement of Chief Justice Dawson.

-Harvey resigned as Chief Justice as of March 1, 1956 before the end of his full term with Justice William A. Smith being promoted to the Chief Justice position.
+Harvey resigned as Chief Justice as of March 1, 1956, before the end of his full term with Justice William A. Smith being promoted to the Chief Justice position.
 The vacant No. 2 position on the court was filled by Harold R. Fatzer.